-Torture is extreme ill treatment.
-Torture can affect you physically (affecting your body) and/or psychologically (affecting your mind).
-Sexual assault or rape can be torture too.
-The Home Office policy says that where there is "independent evidence" that a person has been tortured this person should only be detained in "very exceptional circumstances".
-You should explain that you are a torture survivor to the medical centre in the Removal Centre and ask them to make sure the Home Office is also told about your torture.
+Home Office policy says that where there is evidence that a person has been tortured and that they are 'particularly vulnerable to harm' in detention, they are an 'adult at risk'.
+You can still be detained if the Home Office decides that "immigration considerations" outweigh your level of risk.
+However, you should explain that you are a torture survivor to the medical centre in the removal centre and ask them to make sure the Home Office is also told about your torture.
 This is called a 'Rule 35 Report'.
 You and your legal representative have the right to have a copy of this report.